BioBoost/course_programming_from_base_to_ace/docs/40-introduction-to-wpf/README.md

 ## Finding your way

 When first starting out with WPF it might be a bit overwhelming.
-There are a lot of components, the XAML can be a bit of a mess if you allow it to be, the are hundruths of properties for the components and thats only the visible stuff.
+There are a lot of components, the XAML can be a bit of a mess if you allow it to be, and there are hundruths of properties for the components and thats only the visible stuff.

 Below are some tips that will help along the way: